The marriage between CRM and RMS in hotels to maximise revenue: How to enrich your pricing strategy using guest data

 Eric Belluardo, Co-founder, Friendly Hotels

 One of the examples he gave was to offer his regular guests the opportunity to keep their skis for free.
-Not only is this a great time-saver and convenience for the guest, but for the hotel it is also easy to manage (the hotel already has ski storage facilities), cost-free (the hotel is closed out of season), and the hotel ensures guest loyalty.
+Not only is this a great time-saver and convenient for the guest, but for the hotel, the management is also easy (the hotel already has ski storage facilities), cost-free (the hotel is closed out of season), and the hotel ensures guest loyalty.

 Another more general example is to give the guest a choice of room number if they book well in advance.
 For some regular guests, being able to choose their room is more valuable than an early-booking discount.

-These loyal to-be-rewarded guests can be grouped into a segment in the CRM to whom open booking campaigns can be sent, to maintain the exclusive feeling of being among the hotel's best guests.
+These loyal to-be-rewarded guests can be grouped into a segment in the CRM to which open booking campaigns can be sent, to maintain the sense of exclusivity of being among the hotel's best guests.

 Improving upgrade/upgrade sales